 To adjust the histogram, all you need to do is hover over the section you want to adjust and then click and drag to the left or right or alternatively top or bottom.
 You can do this directly with any of the of other luminance section of the histogram.

-This is just a colorized mask that helps you visually see where your local adjustments are being applied.
-It looks like this:
+This is just a colourized mask that helps you visually see where your local adjustments are being applied.

-But did you know you can change the color of your local adjustment mask overlays to suit your taste?
-Plus, it’s incredibly easy and you’ll look like some sort of wizard to those who aren’t in the know.
+Did you know you can change the color of your local adjustment mask overlays to suit your taste, or the background colour of the photo you’re editing?

-To cycle through the adjustment mask overlay colors, first make sure the “show selected mask overlay” at the bottom of the window is ticked.
-Then, simply use the keyboard shortcut ‘Shift>O’ to change the mask color.
+To cycle through the adjustment mask overlay colors, first make sure the ‘Show selected mask overlay’ at the bottom of the window is ticked.
+Then, simply use the keyboard shortcut ‘Shift>O’ to change the mask colour.

-You can choose from: red, green, white, black or no color at all.
+You can choose from: red, green, white, black or no colour at all.

 The visualize spots feature is exactly what it sounds like it should be: a method for us to visualize discern unwanted spots of dust and dirt within our images.

 You’ll find it at the bottom of the view window when using the ‘spot removal’ tool.